Marcos-SCO/MyFigure/README.md

 # MyFigure

-MyFigure is a cart project store theme with figure products
+MyFigure is a store cart theme for action figure products